Ruelle-Pollicott Resonances for Manifolds with Hyperbolic Cusps: Quantization on manifolds with cusps and propagation of singularities

 For the most part, the proofs given in the appendix of \cite{Dyatlov-Zworski-16} are also valid in our case.
 As a consequence, this is a cursory review of some special technicalities, destined to the reader already acquainted with the detail of the arguments in \cite{Dyatlov-Zworski-16}.

-\begin{remark} The only difference in our setting from the usual quantization on compact manifolds is that we do \emph{not} have the conclusion of Beal's theorem, i.e, we cannot incorporate smoothing $\mathcal{O}(h^\infty)$ remainders in the symbols.
+\begin{remark} The only difference in our setting from the usual quantization on compact manifolds is that we do \emph{not} have the conclusion of Beal's theorem, i.e, we cannot incorporate smoothing but not properly supported $\mathcal{O}(h^\infty)$ remainders in the symbols.
 However, that is not a problem, because Beal's theorem is not invoked in \cite{Dyatlov-Zworski-16}. \end{remark}

 Since we will refer to \cite{Dyatlov-Zworski-16} for details, we explain the correspondance between our lemmas and theirs.
 Proposition \ref{prop:wavefront-R_Q} is where the following lemmas will be used.
 It is the equivalent of the wavefront set part of proposition 3.4 in \cite{Dyatlov-Zworski-16}.
 Its proof employs Lemma \ref{lemma:property-WF'} and Propositions \ref{prop:Elliptic-regularity}, \ref{lemma:Propagation-of-singularities} and \ref{prop:Sink-estimate}.
 Lemma \ref{lemma:property-WF'} is equivalent to their lemma 2.3; Proposition \ref{prop:Elliptic-regularity} is similar to their proposition 2.4, and Proposition \ref{prop:Sink-estimate} to their proposition 2.6.
 Now, we turn to the most involved one, the Propagation of Singularity Lemma \ref{lemma:Propagation-of-singularities}, equivalent to their Lemma 2.5. \begin{lemma}[Propagation of singularities] Let $\mathbf{X}\in \Psi^1(M,L)$ have a scalar principal symbol of the form